Alfastrek/Counter_Billing_System/README.md

 http://127.0.0.1:8000
 ```

-### More functionalities soon to be added to be added to this Project such as-
+## More functionalities soon to be added to be added to this Project such as-

--Sales Analytics with Best Product recommendation based on customer purchase behaviour.
+- Sales Analytics with Best Product recommendation based on customer purchase behaviour.
--Customer Loyalty and Reward Programs that offer Discounts, Coupons and exclusive deals.
+- Customer Loyalty and Reward Programs that offer Discounts, Coupons and exclusive deals.
--Analysis and Data Visualization of Traffic and customers to know at what peak time the store operates at its potential.
+- Analysis and Data Visualization of Traffic and customers to know at what peak time the store operates at its potential.
--Inventory management API, to handle large inventory into sub-sections.
+- Inventory management API, to handle large inventory into sub-sections.
--Multiple Payment modes like UPI and cards other than Cash.
+- Multiple Payment modes like UPI and cards other than Cash.